Panic Room: Plot

 When all attempts to breach the room fail, Junior gives up on the robbery but lets slip that there is more money in the safe than he initially disclosed.
 When he tries to leave, Raoul fatally shoots him and forces Burnham to continue with the robbery.
 Stephen arrives and is immediately taken hostage.
 Raoul severely beats him, ensuring that Meg sees it on the security camera.
 Sarah, a diabetic, suffers a seizure as her glucagon syringes are in her bedroom.

 Raoul tricks Meg into thinking it is safe to temporarily leave the panic room.
 When she leaves to retrieve Sarah's medication, the men enter the room with Sarah inside.
 Meg throws the med kit in just as Burnham closes the door, inadvertently crushing Raoul's hand.
 She pleads with the men to give Sarah her medication, which Burnham eventually does.
 Two police officers arrive at the house, following up on Stephen's earlier 911 call and complaints from the neighbors.
 To protect Sarah, Meg convinces the officers that everything is fine, and they leave.
 Meanwhile, Burnham opens the safe and finds $22 million in bearer bonds inside.

 As the men prepare to leave with Sarah as a hostage, Meg leads them into an ambush, using a sledgehammer to knock Raoul over a banister and into a stairwell.
 As Burnham flees, the injured Raoul crawls back up and overpowers Meg, preparing to bludgeon her with the sledgehammer.
 Hearing Sarah's terrified screams, Burnham rushes back and shoots Raoul, killing him.
 The police, alerted by Meg's earlier odd behavior, return in force and apprehend Burnham.
+He drops the bearer bonds, and they scatter into the wind.